Compare & Save on Your Property Survey Today

 However, you will need special consent to alter or remove parts of the building and to complete major repair work.
 You will also need consent should you be planning an extension.

-It’s important to note that Grade I listed buildings have more restrictions and will require consent for even the most minor of work.
+It’s important to note that Grade I listed buildings have more restrictions and will require consent for even the most minor work.

 Learn More About Surveying